 - Age – as we all age, the number and diversity of gut bacteria start to decline.

 - Glyphosate - bit of a nasty one, this, glyphosate being a herbicide that’s also antibiotic.
 Unless you’re feeding organic, if there’s local crop spraying to you, or if your field is fertilised or sprayed with anything, i.e. to kill off docks or thistles, there’ll be glyphosate.
-If there are grains or legumes in the diet, again unless they’re organic, again there’ll be glyphosate - the ingredients with the highest glyphosate content include oats, wheat, soy, potatoes and legumes (chickpeas, peas, lentils, beans and peanuts).
+If there are grains or legumes (alfalfa) in the diet, again unless they’re organic, again there’ll be glyphosate - the ingredients with the highest glyphosate content include oats, wheat, soy, potatoes and legumes (chickpeas, peas, lentils, beans and peanuts).
 Glyphosate is also found in most grains - unless they're organically grown.
 As earlier (as at 15.7.21), see our most recent Blog Post on the latest glyphosate revelations.

 - Lectins - lectins are natural proteins in plants that act as a defence mechanism against predators.
-Which is fair enough – plants has every right to defend themselves, but when we eat the plant, the lectins attack the mucosal lining of gut.
-Beans, peas, soybeans, lentils, and other legumes have the highest lectin content of any food group, as do members of the nightshade family, i.e. peppers, potatoes and tomatoes.
+Which is fair enough – plants have every right to defend themselves, but when we eat the plant, those lectin proteins attack the mucosal lining of gut.
+Beans, peas, soybeans, lentils and other legumes have the highest lectin content of any food group, as do members of the nightshade family, i.e. peppers, potatoes and tomatoes.
 Lectins are also found in most grains with the exception of sorghum and millet.
 For us humans at home and especially if you’re a veggie, if you’re soaking legumes, i.e. chick peas or kidney beans, add a slosh of ACV in the soaking water as this helps to break down the lectins.

 - Gluten – as well as us humans, many dogs are gluten-sensitive.
 When we eat foods with gluten, the small intestine produces zonulin, a chemical that signals the tight junctions of the intestinal walls to open up, creating permeability.

 - Mycotoxins - mycotoxins are cancer-causing moulds that grow on grains, legumes and other starchy plants.
 They’re found in many processed pet foods; Purina has been quoted as referring to them as an “unavoidable contaminant.”
 Hmmn.
 Perfectly avoidable if you feed raw.
 Not unsurprisingly, mycotoxins have been shown to increase intestinal permeability in most species.

-- Dairy - most dogs don’t produce the enzyme lactase, which is needed to digest the lactose in dairy products.
-Whey and casein are proteins in milk that can also cause gut inflammation, so be aware if you're feeding a whey protein to your horse.
+- Dairy - whey and casein are proteins in milk that can also cause gut inflammation, so be aware if you're feeding a whey protein to your horse.
 Both casein and gluten share a similar molecular structure and 50% of people who are gluten-intolerant are also casein-intolerant.
-Sheep/goats have a different type of casein, which could make them easier to tolerate, but if your dog has lactose-intolerance, goat and sheep milk are still high in lactose.
-Hence, if your dog is eating kibble or has a dairy sensitivity, then there could be leaky gut.
+Sheep/goats have a different type of casein, which could make them easier to tolerate, but they're still high in lactose.
+Most dogs don’t produce the enzyme lactase, which is needed to digest the lactose in dairy products, so if your dog is eating kibble or has a dairy sensitivity, then there could be leaky gut.

 Supporting a Leaky Gut

 The first step is to try and eliminate, as best you can, any or all of the contributing factors you have control over that cause gut inflammation – gut-disrupting foods, chronic stress, and toxins – and monitor to see if there's any improvement.
 It's a bit do-or die really - if we don’t eliminate the causes of leaky gut, the leaky gut will never resolve, and neither will the health issues it creates.